 Retinol is a vitamin A derivative that works to stimulate the metabolism of skin cells and encourage collagen production.
 According to celebrity esthetician Renée Rouleau, it can be absorbed within the skin and, when combined with certain enzymes, is converted into tretinoin (the acid form of vitamin A, also known as retinoic acid).
 So here's the gist: Using a well-formulated and stable product with retinol will visibly reduce the appearance of sun damage, brown spots, lines, wrinkles, and large pores.

-"During this period, skin can become more fragile—thinner, basically—and results in increased sensitivity, and at times, peeling and flaking."
-In my own personal experimentation with retinol products, I had the same issues.
 I just found better, more instant results with acids and other active ingredients and decided to leave retinol alone.

 On the other hand, though, after that adjustment period and with consistent use, there are studies that show that retinol can actually help thicken the epidermis.
 This means stronger, firmer, more resilient skin.
 So what to do?
 I found myself stuck between a rock and a hard place when it came to making a decision.
 That's around the time Shani Darden launched her newest product, Texture Reform Gentle Resurfacing Serum ($95).